luker983/nsa-codebreaker-2019/task7/README.md

 N = concat((R2 + i) xor Enc(R1 xor p), random_1024_bits)
 ```

 Where `i` is incremented until `N / p` is also prime.
 We have the public keys for each and every user so we know the modulus of the RSA key.
 We just need to extract the embedded prime to be able to build the private key.
-To do that, we take the first 1024 bits, `xor` it with every possible R2 value, decrypt the result, and `xor` with R1.
+To do that, we take the first 1024 bits, `xor` them with every possible R2 value, decrypt the result, and `xor` with R1.
 That should give us `p`.
 But wait, how do we decrypt something that was encrypted with an RSA public key???
 We need that private key too.
 That means more RE :(

 Searching through the binary some more (or maybe you've already discovered this) reveals some hidden options within the script.
 The `generate_params` section of the code is particularly interesting.
 Here you can see how the backdoor keys get made!